-30 Years Ago: Lynyrd Skynyrd Guitarist Allen Collins Paralyzed in Car Accident
+The Day Lynyrd Skynyrd Guitarist Allen Collins Was Paralyzed in a Car Accident

 When Lynyrd Skynyrd reunited in the ’80s, it was largely through the efforts of co-founding guitarist Allen Collins — but by the time the group took the stage again, Collins’ career as a performing musician was over.

 Like the rest of his former bandmates, Collins struggled to find a way forward after the 1977 plane crash that killed Skynyrd singer Ronnie Van Zant, guitarist Steve Gaines, vocalist Cassie Gaines, assistant road manager Dean Kilpatrick, pilot Walter McCreary and co-pilot William Gray.
 And although he toured and recorded steadily after recovering from the injuries he sustained in the crash, tragedy continued to shadow his path.

 In 1979, Collins teamed up with fellow Skynyrd vets Gary Rossington, Billy Powell and Leon Wilkeson to form the Rossington-Collins Band, and the new group’s first album, Anytime, Anyplace, Anywhere, debuted to strong sales in 1980.
 But just as they were preparing for their first tour in support of the album, Collins’ wife died suddenly, the result of a miscarriage-related hemorrhage — and Collins, gutted by yet another devastating personal loss, entered a losing battle with addiction that would haunt him for years.